Derek Carrier: San Francisco 49ers

 On September 3, 2013, he was signed by the San Francisco 49ers and added to the practice squad.
 On November 16, 2013, he was promoted to the active roster.

+In the 2014 season, Carrier had nine receptions for 105 receiving yards in 11 games and one start.
 On March 9, 2015, the San Francisco 49ers signed Carrier to a three-year, $2.98 million contract that includes a signing bonus of $400,000.

 Washington Redskins

 On August 21, 2015, Carrier was traded to the Washington Redskins for a conditional fifth round pick in the 2017 NFL draft.
-In Week 5 against Atlanta Falcons, he recorded his first career touchdown on a seven-yard pass from quarterback Kirk Cousins.
+In Week 5 against the Atlanta Falcons, he recorded his first career touchdown on a seven-yard pass from quarterback Kirk Cousins.
 After tearing his ACL and MCL in Week 14 against the Chicago Bears, the Redskins placed him on injured reserve on December 14.
+He finished the 2015 season with 17 receptions for 141 receiving yards and one receiving touchdown in 12 games and starts.

 Carrier started the 2016 season on the PUP list to recover from torn ligaments in his knee.
-He was officially activated to the active roster on November 12, 2016 prior to Week 10.
+He was officially activated to the active roster on November 12, 2016, prior to Week 10.

 Los Angeles Rams

 On September 2, 2017, Carrier was traded to the Los Angeles Rams for a 2018 seventh-round draft pick.
 The Rams traded for him after Temarrick Hemingway suffered a fractured fibula and were in need of a third tight end.
 He was reunited with his former offensive coordinator in Washington and new Los Angeles Rams' head coach Sean McVay.

-On September 10, 2017, in the season opener against the Indianapolis Colts, Carrier had one reception for 12 yards in his Rams debut.
+In the 2017 season, Carrier appeared in 14 games and started two.
+He had eight receptions for 71 receiving yards.
+In addition, he had a role on special teams.

 Oakland / Las Vegas Raiders (second stint)

 On March 15, 2018, Carrier signed a three-year contract with the Oakland Raiders.
+In Week 14 of the 2018 season, Carrier scored a receiving touchdown in the 24–21 victory over the Pittsburgh Steelers.
+In Week 13 of the 2019 season, he recorded a receiving touchdown against the Kansas City Chiefs in the 40–9 loss.

 Carrier was fined $15,000 by the NFL on October 5, 2020, for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.

 On March 19, 2021, Carrier re-signed with the Raiders on a one-year contract.
 He suffered a pec injury in Week 4 and was placed on injured reserve on October 9, 2021.
 He was activated on January 8, 2022.